ElektraInitiative/PermaplanT/doc/ci.md

 Each and every pull request will be deployed on a publicly available instance on [pr.permaplant.net](pr.permaplant.net).

-Since there is only one PR Environment available, the last built PR wins.
+Since there is only one agent for PRs available, the last built PR wins.

 ### Deploy to Dev Environment